LydiaAbest/Folio/Exercises.md

 - Notes app is always available so it allows me to capture some of the more fleeting prose and poetry that comes while on the go.
 Other than that I don't use it for writing.

+  ## Week 3 ~ Questions & Coding

+**What elements of the works ("Taroko Gorge", "The Gathering Cloud", "First Draft of the Revolution", and "Shade") do you read?**
+*Taroko Gorge*
+- Taroko Gorge is (i think) an AI generated, never-ending poem.
+It presents as lines of poetry that move upwards, each new line pulling itself out of a green ether every second or so.
+Because it is text based and not interactable as far as I can tell, I would say all elements of this DW piece are readable.

+*The Gathering Cloud*
+- The Gathering Cloud (from my interpretation) is a visual and written poetry piece about climate change and the online world.
+  It has elements of readable text within it, usually small poetry pieces that lay disconnected with one another on the webpage, which also contain hyperlinks that give you addition information and alternative meanings for words used in the poem.
+Each 'section' of The Gathering Cloud holds a written name - '[Frontispiece.]' '[No. 1.]' '[No. 2.]' '[No. 3.]' '[No. 4.]'
+  '[No. 5.]' and '[SOURCES]', and even some of the moving & static visuals have written components to them (e.g. '[Frontispiece.]').

+**How are those elements meaningful?**
+-

+**How are the works read differently from print literature?**
+-

+**How is electronic literature different from print literature?**
+-

+**What are the qualities of the works we might consider as qualities of electronic literature?**
+-